basnijholt/unidep/README.md

 - Use `pip:` to specify packages that are only available through Pip.
 - Use `conda:` to specify packages that are only available through Conda.
 - Use `# [selector]` (YAML only) or `package:selector` to specify platform-specific dependencies.
 - Use `local_dependencies:` to include other `requirements.yaml` or `pyproject.toml` files and merge them into one.
 Also allows projects that are not managed by `unidep` to be included, but be aware that this skips their dependencies!
+Can specify PyPI alternatives for monorepo setups (see [PyPI Alternatives for Local Dependencies](#pypi-alternatives-for-local-dependencies)).
 - Use `optional_dependencies:` to specify optional dependencies.
 Can be installed like `unidep install ".[test]"` or `pip install ".[test]"`.
 - Use `platforms:` to specify the platforms that are supported.
 If omitted, all platforms are assumed to be supported.